aelkholy/EmulsionGen/README.md

 # EmulsionGen #
 ## Description ##
 EmulsionGen is an assistive tool for the analysis and making of photographic, silver gelatin based emulsions.
+Its main use cases are:
+- Analyze and compare emulsions
+  - Infer expected properties of emulsion (Reasoning)
+  - Check 'correctness' of emulsion (Solver)
+- Generate emulsions with desired properties (Solver)

 ## Getting Started ##
 ### Prerequisites ###